-A pinch of oregano can really improve the dullest jarred spaghetti sauce!
+A pinch of oregano can improve the dullest jarred spaghetti sauce!

 4. Clotheslines and Sink Stoppers

-Clothes dryers that really work are rare in many European countries, so we have become accustomed to regularly festooning our living spaces with underwear, socks and jeans.
+Clothes dryers that work are rare in many European countries, so we have become accustomed to regularly festooning our living spaces with underwear, socks, and jeans.

 5. HDMI Cables and Speakers

-Life on the road is exciting and stimulating, but since we are permanently impermanent we require a generous amount of down time to refresh ourselves.
+Life on the road is exciting, but since we are permanently impermanent, we require a generous amount of downtime to refresh ourselves.

-We love movies and enjoy many television shows, but since we are English speakers, watching in Turkey or France can pose a problem.
+We love movies and enjoy many television shows, but watching in Turkey or France can pose a problem since we are English speakers.

-If the TV is too old to accept a HDMI cable (always a disappointment to discover), we’re still not foiled because we simply watch on the computer and use our miniature speakers.
+If the TV is too old to accept an HDMI cable (always a disappointment to discover), we’re still not foiled because we watch on the computer and use our miniature speakers.

 They plug into the computer and deliver high-quality sound in a lightweight package.